7Cedars/loyalty-program-contracts/README.md

      SELECTED_RPC_URL = <path_to_rpc>
      ```

-   <path_to_rpc> can be http://localhost:8545 if you have a local anvil chain running, or https://eth-sepolia.g.alchemy.com/v2/... if you wish to test on a forked OP sepolia chain.
-Other chains are also possible.
+  Where <SELECTED_RPC_URL> is the url to your rpc provider, for example: https://eth-sepolia.g.alchemy.com/v2/... or http://localhost:8545 for a local anvil chain.

-   _note: the erc6551 registry needs to be deployed
+  Note that tests will not run without a chain with the ERC-6551 registry deployed.

 4. run make
     ```